shamanec/GADS-devices-provider/docs/setup.md

 * On Windows - add it to system PATH so its available in Terminal

 ### GADS Android stream - Android only
-1. Starting the provider will automatically download the latests GADS-stream release and put the `apk` file in the `./conf` folder.
+1. Starting the provider will automatically download the latest GADS-stream release and put the `apk` file in the `./conf` folder.
 If you want to "update" it, just delete the current file and restart the provider.

 ### Supervise devices - iOS only, optional
 **NB** You need a Mac machine to do this!